arieh/ScrollBar/Docs/ScrollerBar.md

 ### Arguments:

 1. pixels (`int` - optional) - how many pixels to increase.
-If non supplied will use the `steps` option
+If not supplied will use the `steps` option.

 ScrollerBar Method: increase {#ScrollerBar:decrease}
 ----------------
-Regresses the scroller
+Regresses the scroller.

 ### Syntax: